 The Grimm brothers' fairy tale, "The Fisherman and His Wife", offers a different twist: in this one the wife's demands get increasingly grandiose until, when she asks to be equal to God, the wish-giver takes away everything: "an example of the consequence of impious ambition", we're advised.

 You probably notice a certain theme of marital discord in all these stories, often with a greedy wife pushing a husband into making disastrous decisions.
-Jacobs continues this somewhat in "A Monkey's Paw".
+Jacobs opicks up on this in "A Monkey's Paw".
 He also seems aware of the much older versions of the story he's telling.
 At one point he has the wife of his story, Mrs. White, jokingly talk of needing four pairs of hands, as in the old Indian tale, though she refers to it as from Arabian Nights.
 After her husband's first wish for money has deadly results, she pushes for a second wish that would likely cause more misery, leaving the husband to use the third wish to prevent it—the usual pattern.

 More than any of the prevous versions, however, Jacobs develops the story as a suspenseful, atmospheric entertainment.
 He makes it into one of the first great horror stories of the twentieth century.